 Warning: This blog involves details about the NOPE side of Tinder.
 I am fully aware that these things will be opinion based, judgements, assumptions and personal dislikes but that’s what Tinder is!
 Please don’t be offended if I say I hate green hats and you have a room full of them.
 Someone, somewhere is going to love you and your hat collection.

 Generally, everything *seems* to be going okay on Tinder.
-My friends keep asking me about what creepy messages I’ve been getting and expecting me to have been talking to a bunch of weirdos over the past few days but the truth is, clearly if I thought someone was creepy, I wouldn’t right-swipe them.
-Therefore the obvious creeps can’t contact you!
+My friends keep asking me about what creepy messages I’ve been getting and expecting me to have been talking to a bunch of weirdos over the past few days but the truth is, clearly if I thought someone was creepy, I wouldn’t right-swipe them and they can’t contact you!
 Any girls having problems with lot’s of oddballs in their inbox, I can only assume, must be being way more liberal with that right swipe.
 My ‘nope’ swipes are probably my most judgmental decisions, though – it’s pretty easy to decide what you definitely *don’t* want but trying to figure out what you *do* want can be a little more unclear.

-The reason this blog started was due to the reaction to the mini-meltdown of ranty tweets I was firing out on Twitter, which got more interaction from my sadistic followers than when I post nude photographs I’ve taken (of other women…) Twitter can be really weird, many of my followers have said their favourite thing about my feed are my disgruntled tweets about the UKs rail service.
+The reason this blog started was due to the reaction to the mini-meltdown of ranty tweets I was firing out on Twitter, which got a lot more interaction from my sadistic followers than usual.
+Twitter can be really weird, many of my followers have said their favourite thing about my feed are my disgruntled tweets about the UKs rail service.
 What?!
-I can post boobs, bums, anything really, but you want to know that I’m having a terrible time being late, sat on a floor by a bin with a train full of people whose acquaintance I’d never want to make.
+You just want to know that I’m having a terrible time being late, sat on a floor by a bin with a train full of people whose acquaintance I’d never want to make.
 Thanks guys.

 Upon logging into the app I instantly discover that many things make me swipe left, usually an abundance of nopes form the final, definite nope but I’ll try and filter this down so we don’t take all day.
 If you’re a man and you’re wondering why you don’t get any matches, maybe this will enlighten you a little – but, hey, it’s only the opinion of one woman in England.
 There’s someone out there for everyone…